sourcegraph/cody/TESTING.md

     - Clicking or using the shortcut to Accept applies the inline edit and removes the code lens
     - Clicking or using the shortcut to Undo removes the inline edit as well as the code lens
     - Clicking or using the shortcut to Edit & Retry opens the Edit Code dialog, undoes the initial edit, and applies new edits according to your new instructions.
     - Clicking or using the shortcut to Show Diff opens a new tab with a diff view of the edits.

+#### Lens group indentation

+1. Execute any inline edit command.
+2. Observe where the first "Cody is working" code lens group is positioned.
+   - if there is a nonblank line below the lens group, then the first widget (the Cody logo, a spinner, etc.) should be indented to the same indentation level as the first non-blank line in the code beneath the lens group.
+   - if there is no next non-blank line, the lens group should indent 20 pixels
+   - It is not a bug is the first widget is positioned only "close" to the first character of the next line, within a character's width on either side of the leftmost widget.
+But if it is indented much more or less, it is a bug.
+3. Wait until the Accept (or Error) lens group appears.
+   - Follow the steps above to verify that the first widget is indented the same way.

 #### Lens layout and and appearance